simphony/docs/docs/developers/wrappers.md

 - A database-like interface that is used by SimPhoNy to communicate with the software.

-For the latter, SimPhoNy defines a _Wrapper API_ that can be implemented by the developer.
+For the latter, SimPhoNy defines the _Wrapper API_, that must be implemented by the developer.

-## Static perspective

 The static view on the SimPhoNy's wrapper API highlights the software components that the user and wrapper developer interact with, and how they